Soundcore: History

 In 2014, Anker Innovations began selling Bluetooth speakers and headphones on Amazon.
 Anker began to develop and prepare for headphone product lineups in 2016.
 In 2017, Anker launched a Kickstarter campaign for its new line of wireless earbuds.
 In 2018, the brand debuted independently under the name "soundcore" in New York and Tokyo.
 In 2019, soundcore established the brand's first online community, the Soundcore Collective.
 In 2021, soundcore's Launch event for the Liberty Air 2 Pro.
 In 2021, soundcore launched the Liberty 3 Pro.
 By 2025, the brand had expanded in markets such as Japan, Germany, and the UK.

 Products

 soundcore products include true wireless earbuds, over-ear noise-cancelling headphones, open-ear earbuds, sleep earbuds, and Bluetooth speakers.
 True wireless earbuds include the Liberty, Life, and P series, featuring adaptive noise cancellation and core Astria Coaxial Acoustic Architecture (ACAA).
 The headphones lineup comprises the Space and Life Q series.
 Sleep earbuds like Sleep A20 and A30.
 The Bluetooth speakers are in the Flare, Rave, and Boom series.
+In 2026, Anker introduced the Anker Thus compute-in-memory chip, based on a NOR flash architecture designed for on-device audio processing.
+It was first integrated into the new soundcore Liberty 5 Pro Max.